FixMyBerlin/fixmy.platform/README.md

     $ python manage.py exportsections > /tmp/sections.json

+### importreports

+Imports reports about bike stands.

+    $ python manage.py importreports /tmp/reports.json

+This command requires a shape file in a format that allows GeoDjango to detect the geometry type.
+GeoJSON is such a format, KML is not.
+All geometries must be Points.
+Imported properties:

+* address (text)
+* subject (text, currently only BIKE_STANDS)
+* description (text, limited to 1000 characters)
+* number (integer)
+* fee_acceptable (boolean)

 ### importsectiondetails

 Imports section details including pictures and traffic information from CSV file.
 The file is usually downloaded from S3 with `downloadfiles`.